 Nearly half (45 percent) of health centers are located in rural communities, where people may have to drive long distances for a hospital or doctor visit.

 Health centers generate $54.6 billion in economic activity for their local communities each year and employ over 236,000 people of all skills and education levels, including our nation’s veterans.

-Health centers work with emergency responders on the ground when natural disasters strike, such as hurricanes and fire.
+Health centers work with emergency responders on the ground when public health is at risk, no matter the disaster — hurricanes, fire and COVID-19.
 They are also addressing “man-made” disasters, such as the national opioid use epidemic, which caused 47,600 overdose deaths in 2017.

 Health centers are a unique model run by patient-majority governing boards who navigate how the centers target chronic disease and safeguard resources.
 At least 51 percent of every health centers board must be comprised of patients.